- Complaints handling in Wales is governed by the National Health Service (Concerns, Complaints and Redress Arrangements) (Wales) Regulations 2011.

 They need to provide reasons why they are unhappy with the outcome of their complaint.

 Practitioners and their staff can also complain to the ombudsman about the local health board or NHS trust if they feel they've been treated unfairly by the complaints process.

 - Complaints older than 12 months won't be accepted unless there is a good reason it wasn't made earlier.

-- Where the Ombudsman investigates a complaint, this will be reported in regular reports to the National Assembly of Wales.
+- Where the ombudsman investigates a complaint, this will be reported in regular reports to the National Assembly of Wales (Senedd).

-This guidance was correct at publication 10/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 25/07/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.